INTERNATIONAL DIVORCE PAGE / INTERNATIONAL PRENUPTIAL-POSTNUPTIAL AGREEMENT

 Prenuptial Agreements in France

-By Elena Giannattasio, International Family Lawyer (New York & San Francisco), Multi-Jurisdictional Divorce, PLLC France permits prenuptial agreements, but they must be executed before a notaire, who has a legal duty to advise the parties.
-The French Civil Code (Articles
+By Elena Giannattasio, International Family Lawyer in New York, Multi-Jurisdictional Divorce, PLLC France permits prenuptial agreements, but they must be executed before a notaire, who has a legal duty to advise the parties.
+The French Civil Code (Articles 1387 et

 International Prenuptial Agreements in Finland

-By Elena Giannattasio, International Family Lawyer (New York & San Francisco), Multi-Jurisdictional Divorce, PLLC Prenuptial agreements are fully enforceable in Finland, and spouses may also elect in advance which jurisdiction’s law will govern their marriage, provided at least one spouse
+By Elena Giannattasio, International Family Lawyer in New York, Multi-Jurisdictional Divorce, PLLC Prenuptial agreements are fully enforceable in Finland, and spouses may also elect in advance which jurisdiction’s law will govern their marriage, provided at least one spouse has a

 International Prenuptial Agreements in Estonia

-By Elena Giannattasio, International Family Lawyer (New York & San Francisco), Multi-Jurisdictional Divorce, PLLC Estonia expressly authorizes marital property contracts, whether signed before or during marriage.
-Under the Estonia Family Law Act §§ 8–13, spouses may decide: ● What property
+By Elena Giannattasio, International Family Lawyer in New York, Multi-Jurisdictional Divorce, PLLC Estonia expressly authorizes marital property contracts, whether signed before or during marriage.
+Under the Estonia Family Law Act §§ 8–13, spouses may decide: ● What property will remain

 Ready to explore your legal options?